stimulusreflex/stimulus_reflex/docs/patterns.md

 In the course of creating StimulusReflex and using it to build production applications, we have discovered several useful tricks.
 While it may be tempting to add features to the core library, every idea that we include creates bloat and comes with the risk of stepping on someone's toes because we didn't anticipate all of the ways it could be used.

-That said, if you're building applications with StimulusReflex, you're going to want to bookmark this page.
-If you discover useful patterns not documented here, please open an issue or submit a pull request.

 ## Client Side

-### Application Controller
+### Application controller

-You can make use of JavaScript's class inheritance to set up an "Application Controller" that will serve as the foundation for all of your StimulusReflex controllers to build upon.
+You can make use of JavaScript's class inheritance to set up an Application controller that will serve as the foundation for all of your StimulusReflex controllers to build upon.
 This not only reduces boilerplate, but it's also a convenient way to set up lifecycle callback methods for your entire application.

 {% tabs %}
 {% tab title="application\_controller.js" %}